 MPC is currently accepting applications for up to two postdoctoral positions to start on or after May 1, 2019 (pending funding).
-The positions provide up to two years of training for postdoctoral fellows and include a National Institutes of Health (NIH) stipend, financial support for travel to scientific conferences, and opportunities to apply for other research-related financial support as needed.
+Review of applications will begin on April 1 and will continue until both positions are filled.
+The positions provide up to two years of training for postdoctoral fellows and include a stipend at the appropriate National Institutes of Health (NIH) level, financial support for travel to scientific conferences, and opportunities to apply for other research-related financial support as needed.

 Postdoctoral applicants must apply to one of two tracks (whereby, the training program will provide cross training that is different from the field/track in which the applicant received their PhD):

 - Biology and etiology of disease (for those with their doctoral degree in a social science field)

 - Social Science (for those with their doctoral degree in a health science, biological science, epidemiology, or other related discipline)